314dev/PI/docs/source/common/trainer.rst

 weights_summary
 ^^^^^^^^^^^^^^^

 .. warning:: `weights_summary` is deprecated in v1.5 and will be removed in v1.7.
-Please pass :class:`~pytorch_lightning.callbacks.model_summary.ModelSummary`
+Please pass :class:`~pi_ml.callbacks.model_summary.ModelSummary`
     directly to the Trainer's ``callbacks`` argument instead.
 To disable the model summary, pass ``enable_model_summary = False`` to the Trainer.